eu-digital-identity-wallet/eudi-lib-jvm-sdjwt-kt/README.md

 - [Issuance](#issuance): As an Issuer use the library to issue a SD-JWT (in Combined Issuance Format)
 - [Holder Verification](#holder-verification): As Holder verify a SD-JWT (in Combined Issuance Format) issued by an Issuer
 - [Holder Presentation](#holder-presentation): As Holder create a SD-JWT for presentation (in Combined Presentation Format)
 - [Presentation Verification](#presentation-verification): As a Verifier verify SD-JWT (in Combined Presentation Format)
+- [Recreate initial claims](#recreate-original-claims): Given a SD-JWT recreate the original claims

 ## Issuance